 Stem cell treatments, drugs, and the key facts you need to know

-This post is focused on the important facts you need to know about stem cells as drugs.
+This post is focused on the important facts you need to know about stem cells as drugs and stem cell treatments.

 Many of the folks out there who want to earn a living to scamming vulnerable patients with so-called “stem cell treatments” have been upset that the U.S. FDA continues to view stem cell-based therapies and indeed cell therapies more generally as “drugs”.